chuynh00/MedIC-DHA-33-Heads-Up-Medics-Drone-Resupply/README.md

 This repository contains a local-first Python backend for planning medical drone resupply missions for combat medics treating traumatic brain injury patients in contested environments.

-The service accepts a simplified medic-system patient payload, normalizes the incoming assessment, evaluates a clinical workbook policy, optionally runs a local Hugging Face recommender, packs the resulting supplies into 10 lb drone manifests, applies redundancy based on drone shootdown risk, and returns a dispatch plan that an operator can review.
+The service accepts a simplified medic-system patient payload, normalizes the incoming assessment, evaluates a clinical workbook policy, optionally runs a local LLM recommender through Ollama or Hugging Face, packs the resulting supplies into 10 lb drone manifests, applies redundancy based on drone shootdown risk, and returns a dispatch plan that an operator can review.

 ## What The Codebase Does